Stena Estrid ferry current position

 Stena Estrid ferry Wiki

 "Stena E-Flexer" is a new RO-PAX vessel class introduced by STENA LINE, with a total of 6 such units currently on order / under construction.
 All these ferries will be chartered to Brittany Ferries, DFDS Seaways and Stena RoRo (a subsidiary of Stena Group/shipowner).
-Estrid's sisterships are Edda (2020), Embla (2021) and the bigger-sized Honfleur (2019), Galicia (2021), Salamanca (2022), Santona (2023), and the modified (cabins-free) Cote d'Opale (2021).
+Estrid's sisterships are Edda (2020), Embla (2021), the bigger-sized Honfleur (2019), Galicia (2021), Salamanca (2022), Santona (2023), and the modified (cabins-free) Cote d'Opale (2021).

 After nearly 2 years design period, in April 2016, STENA ordered the first four E-Flexer liners from the Chinese shipbuilding company AVIC Weihai, with optional 4 more vessels of the same class.
 Initially, the 4 ferries were planned for shipping operations in Irish Sea (homeport Belfast), but in 2018 STENA agreed to charter the 3rd E-Flexer ship (Honfleur) to Brittany Ferries.

 Stena Estrid's keel-laying ceremony was held in February 2018.
-The vessel was launched (floated out from drydock) on January 16, 2019, and delivered to Stena RoRo on November 15, 2019.
+The vessel (yard number W0263) was launched (floated out from drydock) on January 16, 2019, and delivered to Stena RoRo on November 15, 2019.
 The second vessel's construction (Edda) started in June 2018.
 In July, STENA ordered 2 more sisterships, accounting for all the 8 options in the original shipbuilding order.
 Later, Stena RoRo announced taking new options for 4 more E-Flexer units (up to a total of 12).

 The 5th E-Flexer was ordered in April 2018, and due to be chartered to DFDS Seaways for 10 years.
 In May 2018 was ordered the 6th ship (Galicia), due to be 10-year chartered to Brittany Ferries starting in late-2021.
 All E-Flexer ferries are with LNG-powered propulsion (running on LNG / liquefied natural gas).
 The 6th (DFDS-chartered) ship will serve the England UK-(France)-Spain route Portsmouth-(Le Havre)-Bilbao-Santander.